pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 - ``optional-dependencies`` is a table of extras.

 There is also one special entry: ``dynamic``.
-This is a list of fields (from the above) tha are specified dynamically during the building of your project instead of being listed in the static :file:`pyproject.toml`.
+This is a list of fields (from the above) that are specified dynamically during the building of your project instead of being listed in the static :file:`pyproject.toml`.
 For example, Flit allows ``version`` and ``description`` to be dynamic.